servicetitan/Stl.Fusion/docs/QA.md

-It is definitely ready for prototyping & internal use; likely, rapid prodotyping of real-time UIs could be one of the best use cases for `Stl.Fusion` in future too &ndash; and transforming the prototype to a production app won't be hard (it's mostly about tuning the invalidation logic to that you don't invalidate too much, which might be totally fine for the prorotyping stage).
+It is definitely ready for prototyping & internal use; likely, rapid prodotyping of real-time UIs could be one of the best use cases for `Stl.Fusion` in future too &ndash; and transforming the prototype to a production app won't be hard.
+It's mostly about tuning the invalidation logic so that you don't invalidate a lot of extra, which might be totally fine (and even desirable) for the prorotyping stage, but won't scale well in production.

 > Q: Does ServiceTitan use Stl.Fusion now?